leozide/leocad/docs/README.txt

   instructions.
 More information on how to compile your own executable is available in the Documentation section of https://www.leocad.org

-- LeoCAD for Mac OSX:
+- LeoCAD for macOS:

-  Download LeoCAD-macOS-19.07.dmg to your computer, double click on the icon to open the archive and copy LeoCAD.app to your Applications folder.
+  Download LeoCAD-macOS.dmg to your computer, double click on the icon to open the archive, copy LeoCAD.app to your Applications folder and then launch it from there.

 New users should read the online tutorial located at https://www.leocad.org/docs/tutorial1.html to learn how to use LeoCAD.